FullSilver86/FullSilver86/README.md

 - 👋 Hi, I’m @FullSilver86
 - 👀 I’m interested in crypto, techology
-- 🌱 I’m currently learning python, kotlin
+- 🌱 I’m currently learning python, java
-- 💞️ I’m looking to collaborate on not yet ready
+- 💞️ I’m looking for a job to learn more
 - 📫 How to reach me przemyslaw.nowak86@gmail.com

 <!---